settlemint/docs/docs/using-platform/11_middleware.md

 Before you start, make sure you are running:

-- An EVM-compatible network (Ethereum, Polygon, Hyperleder Besu, Avalanche, etc.)
+- An EVM-compatible network (Ethereum, Polygon, Hyperledger Besu, Avalanche, etc.)

 :::